Syntax404-coder/Syntax404-coder/README.md

 **`He's alright.
 He's a good fella.
 He's one of us`**

 Hi there!
 I'm currently a junior Computer Science student at West Visayas State University.
-My areas of interest span across Cybersecurity and GameDev.
+My areas of interest span across Cybersecurity and AI/ML.

 ### 📌 Technologies & Tools I Use